Financial-Times/origami/apps/website/_specification-v1/markup.md

 - `<noscript>`
 - `<iframe>` (except iframes **may** be added to the DOM by JavaScript)

-Elements and attributes which are deprecated in the HTML5 spec **should not** be used:
+Elements and attributes which are deprecated in the HTML5 specification **should not** be used:
 - Bad: `<applet>`, `<frameset>`, `<font>`, `<link rev="">`, `<td align="right">`

 Elements that are normally singletons on a page **must not** be used in components: